haydenfd/nfl_api_client/docs/data_access.md

 # OUTPUT: "https://site.web.api.espn.com/apis/common/v3/sports/football..."
 ```

-## Player Data
+## **Player Data**

-Many endpoints rely on providing specific NFL player IDs.
-ESPN maintains its own mapping of player to player IDs.
-You can access the list of player IDs using package.
+Some endpoints require ESPN player IDs.
+The package provides utilities to look up and search for players.

-This returns a list of players with their player ID, names, and active status.
-You also have the ability of filtering out players by searching for names or searching by active.
-Regex functionality is also supported.
+`nfl_api_client.lib.data` stores an exhaustive list of all player names alongwith their associated IDs.
+You can use the functions shown below to filter and search through the players based on their name, ID, or active/inactive status.

 ```python
 from nfl_api_client.static.players import (